truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/SyncthingCharts.md

 ---
-title: "Syncthing Charts App"
+title: "Syncthing Stable App"
-description: "Provides general information, guidelines, installation instructions, and use scenarios for the community version of the Syncthing app."
+description: "Provides general information, guidelines, installation instructions, and use scenarios for the offical version of Syncthing in the stable app train."
 weight: 90
 aliases:
  - /scale/scaletutorials/apps/chartapps/syncthingcharts/